 - Conscientiousness (C): They’re all about accuracy and detail, sometimes missing the forest for the trees.
 Decide how you’ll handle their flood of requests for details.

 15. Dig into understanding each prospect’s unique business and personal goals.
 Are they looking for a promotion?
 Are they trying to sell their company?
 Do they want to spend more time with their family, instead of working late all the time?

 16. Think about client-side politics, including how the client exec team knows each other.
 Are these people who’ve worked together at a few firms?
 People who apparently just met each other?
-Someone who was brought in to be the “parent”?
+Someone who was brought in to be the “responsible adult”?
 Etc.

 17. Check the prospect’s LinkedIn recommendations—specifically, the ones they leave for others.
 You can often identify a pattern of what they like.
-(And if they’ve received many recommendations but given none or few, it’s a sign of their attitude about relationships.)
+(And if they’ve received many recommendations but given none or few, it may indicate their attitude about business relationships.)

 18. Check their job tenure on LinkedIn.
 Are they stable or a job-hopper?
 Do they seem to get promoted regularly?
 I recently reviewed a prospect for one of my coaching clients.
 Their current prospect looked like a job hopper—apart from one exception, she hadn’t stayed anywhere longer than 15 months during a 15-year career.
-She was chasing money… or getting fired.
+She was either a “mercenary” chasing money… or she was getting fired.
 Risky to the agency either way.

 19. Don’t work with clients who have “Cheap” or “Discount” in their company’s name—or if you do, don’t be surprised to discover that’s how they treat their suppliers, too.

 20. Ask about their agency selection process.
 See what they volunteer about other firms and where they are in the process.